Analyst Upgrades in Germany: Drift Grows to +1.6% Over 3 Months vs DAX (12,835 Events)

 Transaction costs.
 XETRA has reasonable liquidity for mid-cap stocks, but bid-ask spreads on smaller companies can be wide.
 Event study returns don't account for execution costs.

 Causation vs correlation.
-The drift after upgrades could reflect genuine information in the upgrade, or it could reflect that analysts upgrade stocks that are improving.
+The drift after upgrades could reflect genuine information in the upgrade, or it could reflect that analysts upgrade stocks that are fundamentally improving.
 The event study can't separate these.

 Takeaway

 The downgrade pattern is the opposite: initial drops fully reverse by three months.
+German analyst downgrades are over-reactions; upgrades are under-reactions.

 Data: FMP warehouse via Ceta Research, 2012–2025.
 XETRA stocks, market cap >€200M.
-Benchmark: EWG.
+Benchmark: DAX (^GDAXI).
+Entry: next-day close after announcement.

 The backtest code is available on GitHub.
 Run the live screen: python3 analyst-revision/screen.py --preset germany